alexanderjschmidt/HeroesJourney/modlib/REGISTRABLE.md

 ## 🎯 **Classification Guide**

+**Note**: TileLayout and TileBatch were converted to Basic pattern after extracting their complex helper functions into `core/src/main/java/heroes/journey/utils/TilesetUtils.java`.
+This allows them to remain as simple data containers while preserving their functionality.

 ### **Basic Registrables** (Move implementation to modlib)
 These are simple data containers with no complex functions: